freenet/web/content/faq/index.md

     anonymity, the current version does not offer built-in anonymity but allows for a choice of anonymizing systems to be layered on top.

-# Will the new Freenet be backwards compatible with the old Freenet?
+# Will the new Freenet be backwards compatible with the old Freenet? {#will-the-new-freenet-be-backwards-compatible-with-the-old-freenet}

 No, the new Freenet is a fundamental redesign making backwards compatibility impractical.